YGOPro-International/YGOPro-International-Project-Charter/README.md

 # YGOPro-International-Project-Charter

 The core of Ygopro International comes from the desire to fix the ygopro soruce code and give the enduser what they want.
-This project stems from the fact that The creator of ygopro does not care about the users or the rotting code base.

 ## Actual Rules

-- The Admins are singularly incharge.
+- The Admins are incharge.
 Everyone else is equal under them.
 - Do no evil
 - If there is a problem with the software, file a bug.
 - Do not take work you can not complete in a timely manner, or show progress of completing.